TheBeachMaster/golang-ent/README.md

 > See `README.md` in each folder for documentation

 ```
+|-common/*.go # Struct definitions that are shared across the app
 |-config  # All config parsing and loading happens here
   -----/config-local.yaml
   -----/*.go